cincinnati-elixir/battleship/README.md

 ### Additional rules

 * The player will not have access to the game objects.
+* The player may use the provided `Grid` module as an implementation aid.
 * The judge’s decision is final.

 Implementation